oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

   ![This screenshot is of the Environments page within the Oracle E-Business Suite Cloud Manager user interface.](./images/environments.png " ")

 Notes:
 * It may take some additional time for the load balancer to be properly configured.
 Sometimes it may take up to 30 minutes or an hour to configure.
-If you would like to check on the status of the load balancer,  in OCI navigate to **Networking**, then **Load Balancers**, and check the **Overall Heatlh** status.
+If you would like to check on the status of the load balancer,  in OCI navigate to **Networking**, then **Load Balancers**, and check the **Overall Health** status.
 If the status is OK, the connection can be established.

 * If your login URL is not working or if your compute instance which contains the Cloud Manager image was ever stopped/turned off you may need to check and see if the application is running.
 The command for this can be found in the Lab "Optional: Managing the EBS Cloud Manager Virtual Machine."